Guozheng-Ma/DA-in-visualRL/README.md

 >
 >> **Implicit regularization** is all other forms of regularization.
 This includes, for example, early stopping, using a robust loss function, and discarding outliers.

+In visual RL scenarios, we consider implicit regularization with DA as

 ![Implicit Policy Regularization](https://github.com/Guozheng-Ma/DA-in-visualRL/blob/f516f033684dc7a9b353f3779a15271c232581e7/Image/Implicit%20Policy%20Regularization.png)

 | Related Studies |